Clark (TV series): Soundtrack

-Music for the series is composed by Mikael Åkerfeldt, the frontman of the Progressive/Metal band Opeth.
-Tobias Forge, the person behind Ghost plays a small part as a violinist in episode 6.
-Amalie Bruun, from Myrkur, plays the a member of the revolution group in episode 5.
+Music for the series was composed by Mikael Åkerfeldt, frontman of the progressive metal band Opeth, who also cameos as an inmate in episode 2.
+Tobias Forge, the singer and songwriter behind Ghost, plays a small part as a violinist in episode 6.
+Amalie Bruun, from Myrkur, plays a member of the revolution group in episode 5.

 Reception

 Critical response was generally positive from critics.
-On Rotten Tomatoes, the miniseries has an approval rating of 78% from critics.
+On Rotten Tomatoes, the miniseries has an approval rating of 85% from critics.

 Imogen West-Knights wrote a mixed review in The New Statesman, praising Skarsgård's performance in particular while being critical of the show's "breakneck pacing and tonal shifts," and not fully committing to its self-aware commentary.